ToprakOzgur/wordle-clone/README.md

 # Wordle Clone With React

-This project is a clone clone of [Wordle](https://www.nytimes.com/games/wordle/index.html)
+This project is a clone of [Wordle](https://www.nytimes.com/games/wordle/index.html)

 ## Tech

-Developed with:

 - React
 - Tailwind